In this series of photographs, inanimate objects are suspended in air or liquid or held in place by a mechanism.

-This series includes images of ingestion, drugs and mutation – among other things.
-Several of the subjects are inanimate objects treated as if they contain potential life.
+This group of photographs includes images of ingestion, mutation and drugs.
+Several subjects are inanimate objects treated as if they embody potential life.

-This series includes photographs done during the four-year production of Charlesworth's feature film, Private Enemy - Public Eye.
-Many of these images were shot on sets built for the film or used some of its props, costumes and backdrops.
+These photographs were taken during the four-year production of Charlesworth's feature film, Private Enemy - Public Eye.
+Many images were shot on sets built for the film or used some of its props, costumes and backdrops.

-Man and Nature took the concept of fabricated landscape further than in previous projects.
-The images in this series alternate between vistas seen at extreme distances and larger-than-life close-ups, touching both on the uncontrollable power of nature and interior landscapes implied by close inspection of human faces.
+Images in this series contrast extreme distance and scale with larger-than-life close-ups, touching on the uncontrollable power of nature and interior landscapes implied by close inspection of human faces.

-The imagery of Fate invites a wider narrative interpretation than Trouble.
-As in the previous series, scenarios are isolated from each other, photograph-to-photograph.
-The man in the black suit is as much a perpetrator as a victim of circumstance
+As in the previous photo series 'Trouble', scenarios are distinct from each other, image-to-image.
+In 'Fate', the man in the black suit is as much a perpetrator as a victim of circumstance.

-This series of photographs abandons the linear narrative of the previous photo-novellas.
-The connection between images comes from their visual style and situational equivalency, and from the near-constant character in the black suit.
+Connections between these images come from their visual style and situational equivalency, and from the almost omnipresent character in the black suit.

-Special Communiqués is a photo-novella made up of text and 38 images shot on Polaroid SX-70 film.
-Its story centers on a prisoner and his strange daily life.
+Special Communiqués is a photo-novella made up of text and thirty-five images shot on Polaroid SX-70 film.
+Its story centers on a detained man and his daily life.

-This fifty-image photo-novella was produced between 1976-79.
-A defining early work, Eddie Glove resembles a film in its serialized parade of absurd, iconic scenes.
+This fifty-image photo-novella resembles a film in its serial parade of absurd, dreamlike scenes.

-Sometimes referred to as Domestic Scenes, these works were made during the same years as the black-and-white photo-novella, Eddie Glove.
-Shot with a Polaroid SX-70, most involved replacing parts of the emulsion with acrylic paint and collage.
+These painterly works were done during the same years as the black-and-white photo-novella, Eddie Glove.
+After Charlesworth shot these images with a Polaroid SX-70 camera, he replaced parts of their emulsions with acrylic paint and collage.